Purpose

 Query OK, 3 rows affected Records: 3 Deleted: 0 Skipped: 0 Warnings: 0

-Example 2: Directly import a compressed file by setting the COMPRESSION option.
+Example 2: Directly import a compressed file by setting COMPRESSION.

 - Specify a partition for direct load.